 Information can also be obtained from any of the eight regional offices of the Bureau of Labor Statistics.

-How are CE data used to estimate experimental poverty thresholds?
+How are Consumer Expenditure Survey data used to estimate experimental poverty thresholds?

-Consumer Expenditure Survey (CE) data are used to estimate experimental poverty thresholds based on recommendations
+Consumer Expenditure Survey data are used to estimate experimental poverty thresholds based on recommendations

-by the National Academy of Sciences (NAS) and observations of a 2010 Interagency Technical Working Group.
+by the National Academy of Sciences and observations of a 2010 Interagency Technical Working Group.

 The most recent measure, referred to as the Supplemental Poverty Measure, is not designed to replace the current,

 official poverty estimates published each year by the U.S. Census Bureau, but rather is intended to provide